 - Spoon batter into prepared pan.
 Top with additional nuts and chips if desired.
 Lightly cover the pan with a paper towel and then cover with foil.

 - Pour 1 1/2 cups water into the Crockpot Express inner pot.
 Place trivet in the pot.
-Using an aluminum foil sling, lower the spring form pan into the Crockpot Express and set onto the trivet.
+Using an aluminum foil sling or trivet with handles, lower the spring form pan into the Crockpot Express and set onto the trivet.

 - Make sure the steam release valve is closed.
-Press Multigrain (defaults to 40) and then Start.
+Press Multigrain (defaults to 40) and then Start. (if you're using a Bundt pan, reduce the time to 35 minutes.)
 Once pressure has released naturally for 5 minutes, release any remaining pressure and remove from the pot.
 Remove the aluminum foil cover and allow to cool in the pan on a baking rack.

 Sadly, I completely forgot to add chocolate chips to the batter.
 I love my banana bread with a little chocolate.
 However, the pressure was already building and I didn’t want to mess it up by interrupting the cycle.
 Next time, I’ll definitely throw a few chocolate chips on top before cooking.

 Don’t forget to pin this Crockpot Express Banana Bread for later!
 If you’re looking for more great recipes and tips, be sure to check out this page that’s loaded with all kinds of recipes and helpful hints—> Crockpot Express Recipes

 - Crockpot Express Apricot Chicken - May 15, 2023

 - Sweet and Spicy Carrots - May 4, 2023